-It's this: Anytime you finish a calculation (usually by pressing the = key), the machine knows it and will automatically bump that result upwards when you begin a new calculation thereafter.
+It's this: Anytime you finish a calculation (usually by pressing the = key), the machine knows it and will automatically bump that result out of the way when you begin a new calculation.
 You don't need to clear anything!